yaricp/qt5-eeg-filters/README.md

 ## Settings

-Main setting of program are in file settings.py in projects folder.
+Main setting of program are in file settings.py in project folder.

-You can set a default list of bandwiths, begin and end for regions searching extremums.
+You can set a default list of bandwiths, begin and end for regions for searching extremums.

-Important values are ORDER filter and RP for Chebyshev filter.
+Important values are ORDER and RP for Chebyshev filter.

-By change this values you can mange work of filter.
+By changing this values you can mange work of filter.